swcarpentry/training-course/_submissions/round-12/3/2015-03-29-john-moreau-motivation.md

   - Markdown

 ---

-# How Instructor Training has made me want to quit programming and teaching

 I have struggled over writing and posting this blog post.
 When we received the assignment to write about a demotivating educational experience, I struggled to think of a good example from the classroom.
 Then I realized that the most demotivating experience of my life was still going.

 Software Carpentry Instructor Training has sapped my enthusiasm for both programming and for teaching in general.